In the beginning

 3 copies, 2 onsite, 1 offsite

-(Pro/Con)sumer is usage but inflexible
+(Pro/Con)sumer is usable but inflexible

 Over time I learnt very quickly that prosumer is very constrained on native capabilities.
 Many features are either not implemented or intentionally unsupported to keep users locked into these ecosystems.
 Some examples are;